JuliaML/DensityRatioEstimation.jl/README.md

 ```

 The function returns a `KLIEP` instance with parameters optimized for the samples.
-In this case, the lines uses likelyhood cross-validation `LCV` as the tuning
+In this case, the line uses likelihood cross-validation `LCV` as the tuning
 strategy.
 It accepts a named tuple with the hyperparameter ranges for `KLIEP`,
 the kernel width `σ` and the number of basis functions `b`.
 Currently, the
 following tuning strategies are implemented: